 As described on the Windows Store, Twitter for Windows 8 brings users the most used features of the popular social network, all wrapped in a Windows 8 style UI that is both aesthetically pleasing as well as very fast:

 Twitter for Windows 8 brings you all the design, features and functionality of Twitter combined with the fast and fluid technology of Windows 8

 The app itself is pretty straight forward, providing users with all the options that they would have on the web version or the Twitter apps that are available on other mobile platforms.
-Although the UI of the app was developed in Windows 8 fashion, it is still familiar and very easy to navigate.
+Although the app’s UI was developed in Windows 8 fashion, it is still familiar and very easy to navigate.

-Thanks to the seamless integration with Windows 8, the Twitter app gives users the possibility to use Snap View, a Windows 8 feature that allows two apps to be placed side by side on the screen.
-This makes it much more easier to multitask or just talk with their friends and get some work done at the same time.
+Thanks to the seamless integration with Windows 8, the Twitter app allows users to use Snap View, a Windows 8 feature that allows two apps to be placed side by side on the screen.
+This makes it much more easier to multitask or talk with their friends and get some work done at the same time.

-Also, there is no way to change Account Settings from within the app and when you select this option it will automatically redirect you to the web version.
+Also, there is no way to change Account Settings from within the app; when you select this option, it will automatically redirect you to the web version.
 Apart from this, everything is pretty simple.
-For sending tweets, there is the button in the upper right corner and the search button allows users to quickly search for other users.
+For sending tweets, there is a button in the upper right corner, and the search button allows users to search for other users quickly.

-The app is runs very smooth and the pages load in an instant.
-Apart from the initial log in that took a few seconds, everything else loads in the blink of an eye.
-I enjoyed using the app and with the addition of another few features like saving drafts or adding multiple accounts, Twitter for Windows 8 could become as good as the other Twitter apps from other platforms.
+The app runs very smoothly and the pages load in an instant.
+Apart from the initial log-in that took a few seconds, everything else loads in the blink of an eye.
+I enjoyed using the app, and with the addition of features like saving drafts or adding multiple accounts, Twitter for Windows 8 could become as good as the other Twitter apps from other platforms.